Where were you born?

 Why did you want to do research/work in this field?

-I sincerely believe that we as scientist can contribute to improved clinical outcomes by providing tools for the clinician which can assist in the differentiation between healthy and malignant tissue.
+I sincerely believe that we as scientists can contribute to improved clinical outcomes by providing tools for the clinician which can assist in the differentiation between healthy and malignant tissue.

 What is your background/did you study?